urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch2.markdown

 the top down, find the first left-hand side that matches `x`, and reduce it to the right-hand side.

 Right away we see line 5:

     5  ::    Nock(a)           *a

+When we use variable names, like `a`, in the pseudocode spec, we simply mean that the rule fits for any noun `a`.

 So `Nock(x)` is `*x`, for any noun `x`.
 And how do we reduce `*x`?
 Looking up, we see that lines 23 through 39 reduce `*x` -